Shuttleu/Monzo-Viewer/README.md

 First you must create an account, nothing more than a username and password is required.

 Afterwards, the first run setup will take you through setting up an OAuth Client on the monzo dev portal.
-Please be sure to follow the instructions when setting up the OAuth Client on, especially the redirect URL.
+Please be sure to follow the instructions when setting up the OAuth Client, especially the redirect URL.
 The name and description can be anything you like, but you **must** set the redirect URL to what the app gives you.
 When authorising the app, please also ensure you open the email from the device you are setting the app up on, if you open it on another device, you will have to re-authenticate.

 After the app has been authenticated, you will have to allow access via the Monzo app, then you can click the button to download all account data.

 # Transfer money to savings pot

-If a transaction is a debit (that is, you are receiving money),the previous transaction had a positive balance and your current balance is above the previous transactions balance, there will be an option to transfer the previous transactions balance to a savings pot.
-By default, this pot is set to the first pot on your account, however you can change this to be watever pot you like on the settings page.
+If a transaction is a debit (that is, you are receiving money), the previous transaction had a positive balance and your current balance is above the previous transactions balance, there will be an option to transfer the previous transactions balance to a savings pot.
+By default, this pot is set to the first pot on your account, however you can change this to be whatever pot you like on the settings page.

 If you wish, you can have this automated if you set a threshold above £0.00 and have a way of running the ```rake accounts:update``` command.
 Officially this is supported by using the whenever gem.
 Running ```whenever --update-crontab --set environment='development'``` will update your crontab to run the account update at regular intervals.